anudeepvanjavakam1/video_games_rating_analysis/README.md

 5) With great moderation comes great quality! iOS had better rating distribution than other platforms.

 6) 7th Generation consoles (PS3 and Xbox 360) had better ratings than their next gen counterparts.
-This might be because of bigger library of great games with backward compatibility.
+This might be because of bigger library of great games with backward compatibility and longer time in market.

 7) Linux and Mac have better ratings than Windows BUT only successful or well known frachise games are made compatible with Linux and Mac.
 This makes it look like they have better ratings.
 Thus they have an obvious advantage over Windows which has a plethora of bad and good games.